IndustryFusion/DigitalTwin/wiki/setup/setup.md

 **Note:**
 1. Use the 'rancher-stable' Helm chart.
 2. Use the 'Rancher-generated TLS certificate', so install cert-manager as described.
-3. At the last step, set the --version tag to 2.7.3.
+3. At the last step, set the --version tag to 2.7.3 or any latest stable version.
 4. Also, global.cattle.psp.enabled to false.
 5. Set the hostname to your desired name.
 For e.g, rancher.iff.org